Bambo-Rambo/TinyFinder/README.md

 If you are using the Date Searcher and you haven't calibrated already, the tool **will need some time** when you press the "Calibrate and Search" button and it will not calibrate again until you change the Initial State.

 ### Credits
-wwwwwwzx and zep715 for reverse engineering gen 6 games. wwwwwwzx also for 3DS RNG Tool
+* wwwwwwzx and zep715 for reverse engineering gen 6 games. wwwwwwzx also for 3DS RNG Tool
+* Real96, zaksabeast, Admiral-Fish and Parzival/StarfBerry for their researches on the MT seed generation